 It was the winter of 2017 and life was busy.
-I was 38 years old, married almost 13 years, a mother of 10 year old identical twin girls and an almost 9 year old daughter.
+I was 38 years old, married for almost 13 years, a mother of 10-year-old identical twin girls, and an almost 9-year-old daughter.
 I was in my 15th year of teaching and had been a successful literacy coach for the past five. l thrived being busy and always seemed to get everything done, even when it seemed impossible.
-I would describe myself as strong willed, determined, passionate, intense, competitive, a perfectionist, controlling, aware, empathetic, and more importantly, always prided myself on my resilience.
+I would describe myself as strong-willed, determined, passionate, intense, competitive, a perfectionist, controlling, aware, empathetic, and more importantly, always prided myself on my resilience.
 Unfortunately, I would soon learn the power of Depo and how even the strongest of wills would concede to it.

 The Depo Black Box Warning – Ignored

 In early February 2017, I made an appointment with Planned Parenthood, specifically to get the Depo Provera birth control injection.
 I didn’t have a gynecologist or the patience to look for one near me, so I thought this was the easiest and quickest way to get what I needed and continue with my busy life.
 I’m extremely impatient as well.
 That moment stopped me dead in my tracks.
 It was February 22, 2017, and at that moment, everything as I knew it would change.